Skip to main content

 src/v1/http-client.ts

-import * as validators from "@petstore/sdk/lib/validators";
+import * as schemas from "@petstore/sdk/lib/schemas";

 • Type: string - specifies the path for the types import.